BrainbaseHQ/kafka-master-prompt/michael_prompt_sep9_v1.md

 ### Uploaded Files

-All user-uploaded files are located in `workspace/uploads`
+All user-uploaded files are located in the `uploads/` subdirectory

 ---